quenv/iOS-Test/README.md

 # iOS-Test

-Please open CountriesListSample.xcworkspace and run application
+Please open CountriesListSample.xcworkspace and run application on XCode 10